thiagoa/rbtagger/README.md

 ### Contextual tag lookup

-As you can see, contextual tag lookup isn't that efficient and there is room for improvement.
+As you can see, contextual tag lookup isn't as efficient as it can be and there is room for improvement.
 In my experience, it will find the tag instantaneously (with 200+ gems) most of the time, but sometimes it will freeze for about 1 second.
 The eventual performance hit is negligible for me, but any improvements on performance, better usage of `xref`, or the algorithm itself would be hugely appreciated.